aws-samples/cfn101-workshop/content/advanced/hooks/lambda-hooks/deploy-lambda-function-for-hook/index.md

    }
    ```

-3. Try play with the event to see the test fail with this output which has multiple failed checks, like this:
+Update the test event with `ReadCapacityUnits` value to more than 20, `PointInTimeRecoveryEnabled` value to `False`  and test again.
+In this case, lambda fucntion validation fails for multiple checks and lambda fucntion response will be similar to this:
    ```JSON
    {
    "hookStatus": "FAILED",